 To stop showing lost highlights, select [Show Lost Highlights] again from the [Image] menu.
+Other available methods

 - Press the "H" key. - The lost highlights are also shown if you display an image in the [Full Screen] mode, right-click the mouse button (or hold down "Control" key and click in Mac OS), and select [Show Lost Highlights].